 Whether harmless or severe, never ignore the signs of a crack on your foundation.
 Pay attention to other areas of the home too.
 Monitor changes to cracks and identify new ones.
 Seek the opinion of a basement and foundation repair contractor.
 By inspecting your home, they will be able to determine the kind of crack and recommend a corrective solution.

 Caution: Never attempt to fix a structural crack using DIY crack injection kits.
 The safety of your home and loved ones is too great to take such a risk.

 Not sure whether a foundation crack is cosmetic or structural?
-Call your local foundation repair contractor to schedule a free foundation inspection and repair estimate today.
-We'll help you determine whether or not your foundation needs repair.
+We’ll help you determine whether or not your foundation needs repair.